Moreno Valley College Academic Senate Constitution

 - Processes for institutional planning and budget development; and

-- Represent the Moreno Valley College Faculty on the District Academic Senate.
+- Represent the College Faculty on the District Senate Coordinating Council.

-"Mutual agreement" means that the policy and implementation recommended shall be prepared by the Moreno Valley Academic Senate or its representatives on the District Academic Senate, the Board or the Board's designee, and jointly ratified by these same entities.
+"Mutual agreement" means that the policy and implementation recommended shall be prepared by the Academic Senate or its representatives on the District Senate Coordinating Council, the Board or the Board's designee, and jointly ratified by these same entities.

 The resolution process shall be the sole method by which policies of the Moreno Valley College Academic Senate are adopted.